GabrielBTonelli/Python-Studies/README.md

+# Python Bootcamp

-Python projects and studies throught my Python Bootcamp.
+Python projects and studies developed throught my Python Bootcamp.

 You may find some usefull code here on the projects (or not).

+Still in progress...